gpbl/react-day-picker/website/docs/api/interfaces/propsvalues.md

 • `Optional` **required**: *undefined* \| *boolean*

-When the selection type is controlled, require at least one day as selected.
+When the selection type is controlled, require at least one day to be selected.

 ___